RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: RGNet

 \section{RGNet}

 This section presents a detailed description of our proposed unified LVTG method.
 As illustrated in Fig. \ref{fig:rgnet}, RGNet takes a long video and a text query as input and predicts the precise moment semantically correlated with the query in an end-to-end manner.
-The whole network is divided into the proposed RG-Encoder (Fig. \ref{fig:rg-encoder}) and a grounding decoder (Sec. \ref{decoder}).
-We uniformly divide the long video into shorter fixed-size proposal candidates from which the encoder retrieves top-\textit{k} proposals.
-The decoder then processes the selected proposals to predict the precise moment boundary.
-Additionally, an Intra-Proposal {Sampling Loss} and an Inter-Proposal {Contrastive Loss} are incorporated to facilitate the end-to-end training of both stages.
+The whole network is divided into the proposed RG-Encoder (Fig. \ref{fig:rg-encoder}) and a decoder (Sec. \ref{decoder}).
+The encoder retrieves the most relevant clip feature from the input long video.
+The decoder then processes the retrieved clip feature to predict the precise moment boundary.
+Additionally, an Intra-Clip Attention Loss and an Inter-Clip Contrastive Loss are incorporated to facilitate low-level event understanding in long-range videos.